quintans/maze/README.md

 	var mz = maze.NewMaze(func(w http.ResponseWriter, r *http.Request, filters []*maze.Filter) maze.IContext {
 		var ctx = new(AppCtx)
 		ctx.Context = maze.NewContext(w, r, filters)
-		// THIS IS IMPORTANT.
-		// this way in the handlers we can cast to the specialized context ctx.Overrider = ctx

 		return ctx
 	})